For the year ended 31 March 2019

 Evaluation International (EI) has continued to provide members with significant benefits including reports on evaluations and surveys that enable economic selection, purchasing and maintenance decisions for instrumentation to be made.
 In addition, members have been able to exchange views and technical information at Technical Panel Meetings, receive regular newsletters and make use of the EI Website.
-The members’ section of the website contains a searchable database of over 1,600 reports produced by EI and its sister organisations, WIB and EXERA.
-At the time of writing, work is being carried out on the EI website to improve the structure and searchability of the reports index.
-We are also planning to digitise the paper copies of reports which were published before the year 2000 as the EI office still receives regular requests for older reports.
+The members’ section of the website contains a searchable database of over 1,700 reports produced by EI and its sister organisations, WIB and EXERA.
+Work has been completed on the new website and additionally older paper copy reports have been scanned and are now in the database.

 Exchange of Technical Information

-The autumn 2016 Technical Panel Meeting was hosted by Severn Trent Water in Coventry.
-The spring 2017 meeting was held at the Siemens’ site in Worcester, and both included technical presentations.
+The autumn 2018 Technical Panel Meeting was hosted by AWE in Aldermaston.
+The spring 2019 meeting was held at Sensor City, Liverpool, both were well attended and included a selection of interesting technical presentations.

 Liaison between EI, WIB, EXERA and NAMUR

 EI continues to work closely with its sister organisations, WIB in the Netherlands and EXERA in France to ensure that instrument evaluation programmes are complementary and that no duplication of work occurs.
 Additionally WIB welcomes EI member participation in their working groups, a list of which is published regularly to members.

 There is also collaboration with the German process industry technology association, NAMUR, and the four associations continue to collaborate under the acronym NEWE.
 In September 2018, CLub Utilizzatori Italiani Automazione e Strumentazione (CLUI AS) were admitted to the NEWE collaboration (now NEWEC).
 This step is seen as positive, extending the resource and technical capability of the collaboration for the benefit of members.